moq-wg/moq-transport/draft-ietf-moq-transport.md

 Each parameter description will indicate the data type in the Parameter Value field.
-If a receiver understands a parameter type, and the parameter length implied by that type does not match the Parameter Length field, the receiver MUST terminate the session with error code 'Parameter Length Mismatch'.
+If a receiver understands a parameter type, and the parameter length implied by that type does not match the Parameter Length field, the receiver MUST terminate the session with error code SESSION_PARAMETER_LENGTH_MISMATCH.

 ### Version Specific Parameters {#version-specific-params}